 Our activities in Chile are part of the CoopSur Project.

-The CoopSur project is funded by the Federal Ministry of Economic Cooperation and Development of Germany (BMZ) and is currently running until the end of 2021.
+This project is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and is currently running until the end of 2024.

 There are 3,571 registered cooperatives in Chile, of which 1,394 are considered active.
 In total, Chilean cooperatives have 2 million members, which represents 10% of the total population.
 The savings and credit sector is the most important, followed by the energy sector with 20 cooperatives dedicated to electricity distribution.

 Chile plans to generate 100% of its electricity from renewable energy sources by 2040.
 Currently, Chile is one of the few countries in Latin America where the energy generated can be fed into the public grid.
 Under certain conditions, jointly operated renewable energy generation plants can be installed to feed surplus energy into the public grid (Law 21.118) and thus obtain a discount on one’s electricity bill.
 For this reason, the generation of electricity from renewable sources is attracting growing interest among the population.

 The objective of the Coopsur project in Chile is aimed at the potential of the cooperative sector in the generation of renewable energy with citizen participation and energy efficiency.

 The project’s objective is based on the following main areas of the energy sector:

 At meso level, the focus is on raising awareness and creating a space for the exchange of knowledge and experiences on citizen-led renewable energy generation, the target group being a working group to be formed under the Coopsur project, as well as the staff of the Ministry of Energy and the Ministry of Labor.